National Safety Rules

 What are National Safety Rules?

 Annex II of the Railway Safety Directive (Directive 2016/798 and Directive 2004/49/EC) identifies the different categories of NSRs.
-Essentially, NSRs are there to meet relevant safety and operational obligations (such as accident investigations, medical fitness of safety critical staff, etc) rather than engineering rules to support the design and approval of railway assets.
+Essentially, NSRs are there to meet relevant safety and operational obligations (such as accident investigations and medical fitness of safety critical staff) rather than engineering rules to support the design and approval of railway assets.

 NSRs are only allowed where requirements or obligations are not yet covered in EU or domestic legislation, or where they allow a different approach to cater for country-specific needs.
 Existing legislation now covers most areas but the industry has the option to retain any good practice in documents not imposed by the regulator, such as Rail Industry Standards (RISs) or Rail Industry Guidance Notes (GNs).

 How do National Safety Rules relate to Railway Group Standards?